entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/v7.0.0/dist/ge-1-1-6/samples/entando-app.yaml"
 ```

-2. Modify `entando-app.yaml` to set the `ingressHostName` to `YOUR-HOST-NAME.` Examples:
+2. Modify `entando-app.yaml` to set the `ingressHostName` to YOUR-HOST-NAME.
+Examples:
 - `ingressHostName`: quickstart.mshome.net
 - `ingressHostName`: quickstart.192.168.63.33.nip.io

 ::: tip Embedded Databases
-To speed up the _Getting Started_ environment, embedded databases are used by default for these components.
+To speed up the _Getting Started_ environment, embedded databases are used by default.
-See this [Tutorial on Default Databases](../../tutorials/devops/default-database.md) for more information on how to change your database connection, or you can modify the `dbms` setting in the `entando-app.yaml`.
+See this [Tutorial on Default Databases](../../tutorials/devops/default-database.md) for information on how to change your database connection, or you can modify the `dbms` setting in the `entando-app.yaml`.
 :::

 ::: tip Entando Operator
-The behavior of the Entando Operator is configurable using an optional ConfigMap.
+An optional ConfigMap can be used to modify the behavior of the Entando Operator.
 For example, on a slower network, you may want to increase the download timeouts.
 Refer to the [Entando Operator](../../tutorials/devops/entando-operator.md) for more information.
 :::
 ### Deploy Entando